 Design is needed for its emphasis on people and the sense that “good enough” isn‘t good enough anymore.
 Designed solutions are those that understand the complex environment they inhabit and find solutions that empower and aid without causing destruction in some other corner of the world.
 Good design will, by definition, be design that exists in harmony with its environment.
 Self-regulating and self-sustaining systems are everywhere in nature.
 We can absorb their lessons.

-Technology is representative of the 20th century mindset, of brute force construction that caused negative externalities on a global scale.
-Design will become representative of the 21st century, where we come to grips with the world-changing forces we’ve inherited and find a sustainable path forward.
+Technology is representative of the 20th century mindset of brute force construction that caused negative externalities on a global scale.
+Design will become representative of the 21st century hope of coming to grips with the world-changing forces we’ve inherited and finding sustainable paths forward.

 Bruno Latour has a fantastic essay that ends with a challenge to designers to do precisely this.
 We’ve long had the ability to accurately model the objects we design, but what is now needed is the ability to model the consequences of these objects.
 We need an accurate picture of the contexts and forces that will be altered by releasing new things into the world.